sam-goodwin/punchcard/README.md

 ## Punchcard

-Punchcard is a TypeScript framework for building applications with the AWS CDK.
+Punchcard is a TypeScript framework for building cloud applications with the [AWS CDK](https://github.com/aws/aws-cdk).
 It unifies **infrastructure** code with **runtime** code, meaning you can both declare resources and implement logic within the context of one node.js application.
 AWS resources are thought of as generic, type-safe objects — DynamoDB Tables are like a `Map<K, V>`; SNS Topics, SQS Queues, and Kinesis Streams feel like an `Array<T>`; and a Lambda Function is akin to a `Function<A, B>` – like the standard library of a programming language.

 If you'd like to learn more about the philosophy behind this project, check out [Punchcard: Imagining the future of cloud programming](https://bit.ly/punchcard-cdk).